darkv/postgres-backup/README.md

 The list of environment variables to be used:

 * `CRON_TIMER` - the cron timer setting (e.g. "0 1 * * *")
+* `TZ` - optional timezone name to use, if missing default UTC will be used
 * `BACKUP_DB_HOST` - database server
 * `BACKUP_DB` - the postgres database name
 * `BACKUP_DB_USER` - database user